nairraf/nms-astrotag/README.md

 ### $annotationFont
 the name of the annotation font to use.
 To view all fonts detected by Image Magick, excute "magick -list font" on a command line.
 A mono font is recommended, although you can use any font in that list.

+### columns
+the number of columns you want when pressing 'p' to print the galaxy names.
+By default this script uses 3 columns.

 ## usage

 with the file downloaded and variables updated, all that is needed is to execute the script from a powershell console.
 Open a powershell console, navigate to the correct directory (hint: open the windows file explorer and browse to the folder where you placed the script and then type "powershell" in the navigation bar at the top. this will open powershell in the same directory that file explorer is displaying).